-Uttar Pradesh: Railway police thrash journalist covering train derailment in Shamli
+Uttar Pradesh: Railway police assault journalist covering train derailment in Shamli

 The matter came to light after a video of the assault was widely shared on social media.
 In the video, Kumar can be seen slapping the journalist.
 His subordinates also assaulted the journalist despite his repeated pleas.
 “They were in plain clothes,” said the journalist.
 “One hit my camera and it fell down.
 When I picked it up, they hit and abused me.”

 The journalist was detained for a night.
-An order has been issued to release him on Wednesday morning, reported India Today.
-In another video, the journalist can be seen narrating his ordeal from behind the bars while Kumar sits on a chair and rejects all his charges.
+An order was issued to release him on Wednesday morning, reported India Today.
+In another video, the journalist can be seen narrating his ordeal from behind bars while Kumar sits on a chair and rejects all his charges.

-However, it is not clear why the GRP personnel objected to him covering the derailment.
-The accident took place near Dhimanpura in Shamli when two wagons of a goods train derailed around 8.50 pm on Tuesday.
-There was no casualty.
+It is not clear why the GRP personnel objected to the journalist covering the derailment.

+The train accident took place near Dhimanpura in Shamli when two wagons of a goods train derailed around 8.50 pm on Tuesday.
+There were no casualties.